Erin woke up with a big smile on her face.

 Erin sighed to herself.
 But it wasn’t that early in the night after all.
 She could wait.

 The young woman sat at the table, her stomach full, her clothes torn and dirty, her eyes drooping.
 But every few minutes her eyes flicked to the stout wooden door.
 She was waiting.

 Relc stretched in his chair in the Guard’s barracks.
 It wasn’t too crowded in the early evening, most guardsmen having checked out already or begun their evening patrols.
-Those who remained in the building were almost entirely Drakes, aside from a few furry Gnolls.
-They were all busy with their own tasks.
+Those who remained in the building were almost entirely Drakes, aside from a few tall, furry, humanoid [Guardsmen].
+And they were all busy with their own tasks.

 The Senior Guardsman cast an irritable eye over at the large, hunched insect hovering over a table next to him.